fatiando/choclo/README.md

 ## Project goals

-* Provide kernel functions for gravity and magnetic forward and inverse models that can be easily harnessed by different geophysical libraries.
+* Provide optimized kernel functions for gravity and magnetic forward and inverse models that can be easily harnessed by different geophysical libraries.
-* Optimize the computation of the kernel functions through [Numba](https://numba.pydata.org/) and provide an easy installation and setup across different operating systems.
+* Generate a pure-Python library that could be easily distributed and installed on any operating system.
+* Rely on [Numba](https://numba.pydata.org/) for just-in-time compilations and optional parallelization.
 * Keep the dependencies to the bare minimum to encourage other libraries to depend on Choclo.